adamralph/adamralph.github.com/_posts/2012-07-28-new-background-attribute-in-xbehave-net-0-12-0.md

 tags:
 - xBehave.net
 ---
-With the release of [xBehave.net](https://github.com/xbehave/xbehave.net) version [0.12.0](https://nuget.org/packages/Xbehave/0.12.0), it is now possible to add background steps to features using the new [Background] attribute.
-E.g.
+With the release of [xBehave.net](https://github.com/xbehave/xbehave.net) version [0.12.0](https://nuget.org/packages/Xbehave/0.12.0), it is now possible to add background steps to features using the new [Background] attribute.<!--excerpt--> E.g.

 <a name="more"></a>